thomykay/dhbw-projectmanagement1/lesson 111/lesson111 - slides.md

   * observable | hidden
   * intended | unintended

-1. 1min⏲️ - individually, think about one achievement, worth noting.
+1. 2min⏲️ - individually, think about one achievement, worth noting.
 Emojis🥳 & #hashtags allowed
-2. 2min⏲️ - find a partner, share notes, go with a common achievement.
-3. 4min⏲️ - Find another pair, share notes, go with a common achievement.
+1. 4min⏲️ - Go into groups, share notes, shape one common achievement, build on previous ideas.
-4. Share the results found in the groups.
+1. Share the results found in the groups.

 ---
 <!-- _backgroundColor: lightblue -->